Analytic properties of Stretch maps and geodesic laminations: Introduction

+In our first paper \cite{daskal-uhlen1}, we omitted to examine the conservation laws which arise from the local symmetries on the domain surface $M.$ Section~\ref{consnoetdom} remedies this situation.
+We start by computing the energy momentum tensor $T=T(du)$ associated to a $J_p$-minimizer $u=u_p$ and show that it is divergence free.
+We prove the theorem in somewhat greater generality covering a wider class of variational problems between Riemannian manifolds (another example is ordinary $p$-harmonic maps).
+More specifically, let $I_p$ be any functional of the type considered in the beginning of Section~\ref{enmomtens}.
+Then:

+\begin{theorem} If $u=u_p$ is a minimum in $W^{1,p}(M,N)$ of $I_p$, then $D^*T= 0$, i.e the symmetric (0,2)-tensor $T=T(du)$ is divergence free with respect to the covariant derivative. \end{theorem}

-Note that this construction depends only on the local symmetric space structure of the target.
+This is Theorem~\ref{genNTheorem 2}.
+In the case of hyperbolic surfaces, we push $*T$ forward to the Lie algebra bundle to obtain, as predicted by Noether's theorem, a {\it closed} $(n-1)=1$-form $W$ with values in the Lie algebra.
+Note that this construction depends only on the local symmetric space structure of the domain.
 We conjecture that some version is true for a variety of integrands and domains $M$ with $\dim M \geq 2.$

 In Section~\ref{sect:regtheor} we discuss results on regularity of minimizers of the functionsl $J_p$.
 This section deals with two dimensions only.
 The functional $J_p$ leads to an Euler-Lagrange equation which is elliptic as long as the eigenvalues of the derivative of the map are non-zero.
 In dimension 2, at least $C^{1,\alpha}$ regularity would ordinarily be expected.
 However, we were unable to prove this even for $p = 4.$ Possible disparity between the two eigenvalues (which is why we picked this integrand) invalidates standard techniques such as hole filling.
-Since so much of the later chapters involve computations on solutions of the Euler-Lagrange equations, we include the regularity theorem we were able to obtain for maps between hyperbolic surfaces.
+Since so much of the later chapters involve computations on solutions of the Euler-Lagrange equations, we include the regularity theorem that is sufficient for our applications.
 Note that the apriori estimates on smooth solutions are quite easy to obtain.
 However, to use these estimates, we would have to expand our integrands to a one parameter family that is known to have smooth solutions in the family up until the final point we are seeking to estimate.
 This actually could be done, but is not clearly easier and is certainly not more applicable.
-Our main result is Theorem~\ref{mainregtH} and its Corollary~\ref{cormainredsh}.
+Our main regularity result is Theorem~\ref{mainregtH} and its Corollary~\ref{cormainredsh}.
 Here we abbreviate $Q(du)^{p/2-1}du = S_{p/2}(du)$.

 \begin{theorem}If $u=u_p$ satisfies the $J_p$-Euler-Lagrange equations in $\Omega \subset M$, and $\Omega' \subset \Omega$, then $S_{p/2}(du) \big|_{\Omega'} \in H^1(\Omega')$ and

 Here $k$ depends on the geometry of $\Omega' \subset \Omega \subset\HH$ but not on $p.$ Moreover $du|\Omega'$ is in $L^s$ for all $s.$ \end{theorem}